scollovati/api-scripts/download-captions/README.md

 # Description
-This script allows you to download all caption assets from a Kaltura media entry.
+This script allows you to download all caption assets from one or more Kaltura media entries.
 You can select the entries using a tag, a category ID, or a comma-delimited list of entry IDs.
 The filenames take this format: creation date, entry ID, entry title, and lastly the caption label.
 E.g.
 ```
 2024-05-22_1_xuw9zvsc_XSE1_5B_Axial_Compression__English.srt
 2024-05-22_1_xuw9zvsc_XSE1_5B_Axial_Compression__Spanish.srt